2023-2024 Social Media Sub-Committee

 Michol Miller

-Michol Miller is currently a PhD. student at the University of Hawaiʻi at Mānoa.
-She has over ten years of expereience teaching English and academic writing both domestically in the US and internationally in Brazil and China.
+Michol Miller is a doctoral student at the University of Hawaiʻi at Mānoa.
+She has over ten years of experience teaching English as a second language and academic writing both domestically in the US and internationally in Brazil and China.
 Her primary research interests include critical curriculum and materials development and teacher training for indigenous language revitalization, follow by secondary interests in task-based language teaching, critical pedagogy and cognitive usage-based approaches to second language acquisition.
-Motivated by her own personal journey of language reclamation as a member of the Hawaiian diaspora, her research focuses on exploring ways that research in second language acquisition can be leveraged to support the language revitalization efforts of language communities around the world.
+Motivated by her own personal journey of language reclamation as part of the Hawaiian diaspora, her research focuses on exploring ways that research in second language acquisition can be leveraged to support the language revitalization efforts of language communities around the world.

 Member Testimonials